-Thus, in this article we will try to explain the basics of what Forex trading is in very simple terms.
+In this article, we will try to explain the core basics of what Forex trading is in very simple terms.

 What is Forex?

 Every country in the world has different currencies.
-In Australia we have the Aussie Dollar (AUD), in South Africa we have the Rand (ZAR), and in United States we have the US Dollar (USD) etc.
+Australia uses the Aussie Dollar (AUD), South Africa uses the Rand (ZAR), and United States has the US Dollar (USD) etc.

 When I want to buy anything from another country, I need to exchange my ZAR for the currency of the other country.
 Thus, in simplified terms, Forex refers to the exchange of currencies.